After You Pay Your Deposit

 After completing the survey, you will be taken immediately to the housing contract, which is where you will choose your meal plan.
 If you are 18 years old, you will be able to complete your contract electronically.
 If you are not 18 years old, you will be directed to print and mail/fax/scan a paper contract to the Residence Life Coordinator.

 Students who submit their housing surveys by the June 1 priority deadline will be able to view their housing housing/roommate assignment on MyWitt by mid-June.
-Students who submit their housing surveys between June 2 and July 25 will be able to view their housing housing/roommate assignment on MyWitt by August 1.
+Students who submit their housing surveys between June 2 and July 27 will be able to view their housing housing/roommate assignment on MyWitt in the beginning of August.

 Typically, transfer students are matched with another incoming transfer student or a current Wittenberg student in the same class.

 For more information visit the “Incoming Residents” section of the Residence Life page.

 Housing Questions?
 Contact Connie Manes, our Residence Life Coordinator, at firstname.lastname@example.org or 800-677-7558, extension 7827.

 Starting Spring Semester: Connie Manes, our Residence Life Coordinator, will send you an email in December which will explain the housing process, ask a few roommate-related questions and ask for your top residence hall preferences.